mohitakahalo/gulp-angular-seed-custom/README.md

 * Install npm, bower and gulp globally on your machine if you haven't already
 * Run the following commands to install dependencies
 ```
-#!python

 $/repo-root/ npm install
-$/repo-root/ bower install
 ```

-* Run the following command to start gulp and begin serving your files on front end server
+* Run the following command to start gulp for serving files on local front end server
 ```
-#!python

 $/repo-root/ gulp

 ```

-hit localhost:3000 in your browser and start working...
+hit localhost:8001 in your browser and start working...